ycpoon/ycpoon.github.io/_pages/about.md

 I am focused and specialized in
 - *Embedded Systems* 📲
 - *VLSI & Chips Design* 🖥️
-- *Low-Level VHDL Programming* 🧑‍💻
+- *Low-Level Verilog HDL Programming* 🧑‍💻

 I have several years of internship and working experience from the University of Michigan Solar Car Team and Aerodyne Group, working in firmware engineering roles and tech research roles.
 Academically, I have achieved a 3.86 GPA from the University of Michigan, completing high-level computer engineering courses including Intro to VLSI, Logic Design, Circuit Analysis, Data Structures and Algorithms, and many more.